Inbound Marketing and the Customer Journey: 2 Buzzwords Worth Paying Attention To

 Inbound marketing and customer journey go together like peanut butter and jelly.

-Inbound marketing leverages awareness of the buyer journey in its four-step methodology:
+Inbound marketing leverages awareness of the customer journey in its four-step methodology:

 Attract the Right People